 What is food poisoning?

-Food poisoning is the illness caused by bacteria and other toxins in food, causing diarrhea and vomiting.
+Food poisoning is the illness caused by bacteria and other toxins in food, causing diarrhoea and vomiting.

 Wash your hands, utensils and food surfaces often.